A Guide To Electric Industrial Fan Heaters

 110v, 230v or 415 ~3ph.
 The voltage of your supply makes a big difference to your choice of electric industrial fan heater.
 The lower the voltage the more limited the potential heat output.

-The key to this is to remember a bit of school stage physics – Ohms law which says that watts = volts x amps.
+Remember a bit of school stage physics – Ohms law which says that watts = volts x amps.
 (See diagram right) This means if you have a 110v supply running from a 16 Amp transformer, then the maximum power you can deliver is 1760 watts – not a lot.
 This is why 110v fan heaters are typically connected to a 32 amp transformer where the maximum power delivery is a theoretical 3520 watts – a bit more like it.
 Even this, say with a safety margin, means that the heaters connected to a 110v supply are typically going to be no more than 3kw.

-The standard 230v single phase socket is on a circuit with limited amperage which is normally 30amp.
+A standard 230v single phase socket is on a circuit with limited amperage which is normally 30amp.
 But because there may be half a dozen sockets that your heater is not plugged into fans heaters are generally designed to draw no more that 3kw from a socket despite the max loading on a circuit being 6900 watts.
 Generally 230v heaters do not draw more than 3kw.

 Higher power fan heaters need to be connected to a 415v 3 phase supply.
 Indeed the choice and capability of not only industrial fan heaters but all heaters, coolers, air curtains etc. dramatically increases when 3 phase supply is available, because remembering Ohms Law, not only is the voltage larger, and 3 phases the current limits can also be much larger than is the case for 110v and 230V.